eternalamit5/DevSecOps-AWS-Azure-GCP-K8-project/README.md

    sudo systemctl enable jenkins
    ```

-   - Access Jenkins in a web browser using the public IP of your EC2 instance.
+   - Access Jenkins in a web browser using the public IP of your EC2 or Azure Virtual machine or Google Compute engine instance.
      publicIp:8080

 2. **Install Necessary Plugins in Jenkins:**